 So why do I perform EMF inspections?
 Because despite these advantages, people have legitimate concerns and have a right to make informed choices about where they work, live, sleep and spend their leisure time.

 I am not a fearmonger, and my goal is to translate the latest findings of science and health research into an understandable context that makes living near powerlines and cell towers less of an unknown.

-More to come soon, but for additional information or a survey, feel free to browse the following informative website:
+More to come soon, but for additional information or a survey, feel free to browse the following information on EMF: